KonstaT/KonstaT.github.io/_devices/rpi4/AOSP16.md

 Q: How to use the official 7" DSI touchscreen display?
 *A: You can enable required configurations using a settings option found in Settings -> System -> Raspberry Pi settings -> Touchscreen.
 You need to disconnect any HDMI display when using the DSI display.*

+Q: How to use desktop mode on primary display?
+*A: Enable Settings -> System -> Raspberry Pi settings -> Desktop mode and reboot the device.*

 Q: Raspberry Pi doesn't have a power button.
 How to power off/reboot device?
 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.
 You can also use one of many third party reboot applications.*